GUIDE TO PROCESS SUCCESS (1/8)

 What is a business process?

-A business process explains what tasks are done in your business and how to do them.
-It consists of:
+A business process explains what tasks are done in your business and it clarifies how to do them (when coupled with procedures and work instructions).

 - An “output” or “outcome” which describes what the process should lead to or provide.

 - Activities clarifying who is responsible for doing what.
-One activities output provides the input for your next activity.
-Each activity also has an output.
+One activity’s output provides the input for your next activity.

 - Work Instructions describe how each role should provide output for each activity.

 What is the difference between a project and a process?
 A project is a one-off task.
 Processes are continuous actions.
-You can, therefore, think of the process as a chain of activities, performed by different roles that, together, produce the desired outcome.
+Consequently, you can think of a process as a chain of activities, performed by different roles that, together, produce the desired outcome.

-Three questions to solve your process improvement plan
+Three questions to answer in any good process improvement plan

-To make this language a reality and create a basis for continuous improvement, then you must answer three questions for your organization:
+To make this common company language a reality and create a basis for continuous improvement, then you must answer three questions for your organisation:

 - How do we communicate our way of working?